PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ### 3.2 Printing json Information

-Using `json_info_show.py` allows you to print the keys of each key-value pair in a json file and output the first element in the value to help you quickly understand the annotation information.
+Using `json_info_show.py` allows you to print the keys of each key-value pair in a JSON file and output the first element in the value to help you quickly understand the annotation information.
 For COCO format annotations, you should pay special attention to the contents of the `image` and `annotation` fields.

 #### 3.2.1 Command Demonstration